The Selective High School Placement Test for entry to Year 7 in 2025 will be held on 9 May 2024.

 The multiple-choice tests are computer marked.
 The writing test is marked by at least two independent markers.

-For placement in 2024, it is expected that parents will be notified of the release of the outcome of the placement process on 18 August 2023.
+For placement in 2025, it is expected that parents will be notified of the release of the outcome of the placement process in late-August 2024.